MicrosoftDocs/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/1702_Release_Notes.md

 ###Remove-CMWindowsEnrollmentProfilePackage
 ####Bugs that were fixed
-AmbiguousParameterSet error may be raised when running the cmdlet.
+**AmbiguousParameterSet** error may be raised when running the cmdlet.

 ###Set-CMActiveDirectoryForest
 ####Non-breaking changes
-Added *UserName* parameter to allow for configuring discovery account.
+Added *UserName* parameter to allow for configuring the discovery account.

 Added *AddPublishingSite* and *RemovePublishingSite* parameters.

 ###Set-CMAdvancedThreatProtectionPolicy
 ####Bugs that were fixed
-Increasing or decreasing priority may cause an ObjectNotFound error to be returned.
+Increasing or decreasing priority may cause an **ObjectNotFound** error to be returned.

 ###Set-CMAntimalwarePolicy
 ####Bugs that were fixed